Wales Data Leaders Network meeting: 17 February 2022

 Glyn Jones thanked all of the contributors for their presentations and asked members to consider all of the points raised, especially how individual data strategies can be aligned.

-Helen Wilkinson (Natural Resources Wales) mentioned that she works with a number of organisations in the UK who have developed data strategies and agreed to discuss some of them at future meetings.
+Helen Wilkinson (Natural Resources Wales) mentioned that NRW have knowledge, data and geospatial strategies and will be reviewing these in the context of new UK data strategies and WG Digital strategy.
+Helen agreed to discuss some of them at future meetings.

 3. Data communities – update - Richard Palmer (Data Cymru)